typeflows/typeflows/README.md

 ## License

 This project is licensed under the same terms as the main Typeflows project.
+See [https://typeflows.io/license](https://typeflows.io/license) for details.